14 Linear discriminant analysis

 Exercises

-1. For the simple_clusters compute the LDA model, and make a plot of the data, with points coloured by the class.
+1. For the simple_clusters compute the LDA model, and make a plot of the data, with points coloured by the true class.
 Overlay variance-covariance ellipses, and a \(+\) indicating the sample mean for each class.
 Is it reasonable to assume that the two classes are sampled from populations with the same variance-covariance?

-2. Examine the clusters corresponding to the classes in the clusters data set, using a tour.
+2. Examine the clusters corresponding to the true classes in the clusters data set, using a tour.
 Based on the shape of the data is the assumption of equal variance-covariance reasonable?

 3. Examine the pooled variance-covariance for the clusters data, overlaid on the data in a tour on the 5D.
 Does it fit the variance of each cluster nicely?